 Devin Lehrer, Candice Penland, and Yareen Avni, USA, 10 minutes

-Elliot Tilich is hoping to enter the national Elvis Presley Tribute Artist Contest that’s held in Memphis every year.
-Training is hard and it requires the help of a professional Elvis coach, but strong will and dedication make Elliot confident that he’ll succeed.
-Directed by SRJC students Devin Lehrer, Candice Penland and Yareen Avni in the style of a Christopher Guest faux documentary, Auditions for the King features a stand-out performance by Eli Torres in the role of the main character.
+Elliot Tilich is hoping to enter the national Elvis Presley Tribute Artist Contest in Memphis.
+Training is hard, but with the help of a professional Elvis coach, Elliot is confident he’ll succeed.
+Written and directed in the style of a Christopher Guest faux documentary, Auditions for the King is a collaborative effort by SRJC students and features a stand-out performance by Eli Torres as the main character.

 SOMEBODY AND NOBODY